2021–22 Hyderabad C.A. season

 The 2021–22 season is Hyderabad cricket team's 88th competitive season.
 The Hyderabad cricket team is senior men's domestic cricket team based in the city of Hyderabad, India, run by the Hyderabad Cricket Association (HCA).
 They represent the state of Telangana in domestic competitions.

 Squad

 Arrivals

-Hanuma Vihari returned back to the Hyderabad squad for the first time since his departure to Andhra in 2015.
+Hanuma Vihari returned to the Hyderabad squad for the first time since his departure to Andhra in 2015.

 Departures

 Yudhvir Singh migrated to his home state, Jammu and Kashmir.

 Players

 The following players made at least one appearance for Hyderabad in first-class, List A or Twenty20 cricket in 2021–22 season.
 Age given is at the start of Hyderabad's first match of the season (4 November 2021).

 Players with international caps are listed in bold.